FidelusAleksander/ghcertified/content/questions/admin/question-074.md

 ---
-question: "Which of the following are types of access tokens supported by GitHub?"
+question: "Which of the following are types of access tokens supported by GitHub?
+(Choose three.)"
 archetype: "questions"
 title: "Question 074"
 draft: false